PeterRobards/Yall_Scan/README.md

                         name of the Directory where you want to save results.
   --scan_type {public,unlisted,private}
                         Type of scan you wish to perform.
-  -U, --user_agent      Signal you wish to select a specific user agent instead of
+  -U, --user_agent      Signal you wish to select a specific user agent instead of the
-                        default iOS.
+                        default: iOS.
+  --custom_agent CUSTOM_AGENT
+                        Provide custom User Agent string - wrapped in quotes - to submit with scan.
   -T TAGS [TAGS ...], --tags TAGS [TAGS ...]
                         Used with URLs: Submit list (1-10 items) of tags to be associated with URL(s).